-1) Processed fairly, lawfully and in a transparent manner in relation to the data subject.
+1) Processed fairly, lawfully and in a transparent manner.

-2) Collected for specified, explicit and legitimate purposes and not further processed for other purposes incompatible with those purposes.
+2) Collected only for specified, explicit and legitimate purposes.

-3) Adequate, relevant and limited to what is necessary in relation to the purposes for which data is processed.
+3) Adequate, relevant and limited to only the purposes for which it is being processed.

-6) Processed in a way that ensures appropriate security of the personal data including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+6) Processed in a way which ensures protection from unauthorised or unlawful processing and against accidental loss, destruction or damage.

-2) access information (also known as a Subject Access Request)
+2) Access their personal data, also known as a Subject Access Request.

-For further information please contact the designated GDPR lead: James Vernon on email@example.com
+For further information about data protection at our school, please email our designated GDPR lead, James Vernon (headteacher):

 Alternatively, if you wish to obtain more information or raise a complaint, you can directly contact the Information Commissioner’s Office (ICO).
 Please see the link below: